enthought/traits/_sources/traits_user_manual/advanced.txt

     # temp_wildcard.py --- Example of using a wildcard with a Trait
     #                      attribute name
-    from enthought.traits.api import Any, HasTraits
+    from traits.api import Any, HasTraits

     class Person(HasTraits):
         temp_ = Any